Quartz: Uses

 By the 1930s, the electronics industry had become dependent on quartz crystals.
-The only source of suitable crystals was Brazil; however, World War II disrupted the supplies from Brazil, so nations attempted to synthesize quartz on a commercial scale.
+The only source of suitable crystals was Brazil; however, World War II disrupted supplies from Brazil, so nations attempted to synthesize quartz on a commercial scale.
 German mineralogist Richard Nacken (1884–1971) achieved some success during the 1930s and 1940s.
 After the war, many laboratories attempted to grow large quartz crystals.
 In the United States, the U.S. Army Signal Corps contracted with Bell Laboratories and with the Brush Development Company of Cleveland, Ohio to synthesize crystals following Nacken's lead.
 (Prior to World War II, Brush Development produced piezoelectric crystals for record players.)
 By 1948, Brush Development had grown crystals that were 1.5 inches (3.8 cm) in diameter, the largest at that time.
 By the 1950s, hydrothermal synthesis techniques were producing synthetic quartz crystals on an industrial scale, and today virtually all the quartz crystal used in the modern electronics industry is synthetic.

 An early use of the piezoelectricity of quartz crystals was in phonograph pickups.
 One of the most common piezoelectric uses of quartz today is as a crystal oscillator.
 Also called a quartz oscillator or resonator, it was first developed by Walter Guyton Cady in 1921.
 George Washington Pierce designed and patented quartz crystal oscillators in 1923.
 The quartz clock is a familiar device using the mineral; it is simply a clock that uses a quartz oscillator as its time reference.
 Warren Marrison created the first quartz oscillator clock based on the work of Cady and Pierce in 1927.
 The resonant frequency of a quartz crystal oscillator is changed by mechanically loading it, and this principle is used for very accurate measurements of very small mass changes in the quartz crystal microbalance and in thin-film thickness monitors.

-Rock crystal jug with cut festoon decoration by Milan workshop from the second half of the 16th century, National Museum in Warsaw.
-The city of Milan, apart from Prague and Florence, was the main Renaissance centre for crystal cutting.
+Rock crystal jug with cut festoon decoration by a Milan workshop from the second half of the 16th century, National Museum, Warsaw.
+Milan, apart from Prague and Florence, was the main Renaissance centre for crystal cutting.